idirin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - tGravityAcc-std()-Z-mean()

 #### Jerk signals
 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+The units are radians/second.

 - tBodyAccJerk-mean()-X-mean()